Handforth Town Council: Re-established (2011–)

-At an employment committee meeting held on 4 November 2020, three councillors – Brian Tolver, Aled Brewerton and Barry Burkhill – tried to suspend the clerk Ashley Comiskey Dawson.
+At an employment committee meeting held on 4 November 2020, three councillors – Brian Tolver, Aled Brewerton and Barry Burkhill – suspended the clerk Ashley Comiskey Dawson.

 Jackie Weaver

 Zoom meeting

 In a Zoom meeting of the Handforth Parish Council Planning and Environment Committee on 10 December 2020, two camps formed over a bureaucratic dispute.
 Jackie Weaver, chief officer of the Cheshire Association of Local Councils (ChALC), was brought into the meeting to moderate and provide guidance on the running of the council.

 She is recorded as clerk to the meeting in the official minutes, but is not the official clerk of Handforth Parish Council.
 For this reason, council chairman Brian Tolver refused to accept the legality or legitimacy of the meeting, called by two other councillors, as no proper officer was present, saying that she had "no authority here", sentiments echoed by vice chair Aled Brewerton.
 (Weaver said there was no need for a proper officer to be involved while she was acting as clerk.)
 This led to Tolver being moved from the meeting into a virtual waiting room.
 In response to Weaver initiating a vote for a proxy chair in Tolver's absence, Brewerton angrily insisted that he should assume control as vice chair.
 Brewerton was consequently removed from the conference by Weaver, along with councillor Barry Burkhill, who had protested the expulsion of Tolver and Brewerton.
 Councillor John Smith was nominated as proxy chair, and allowed a vote to confirm the removals.